151044/COMP3111-Course-Project/README.md

 This repository was cloned to avoid revealing sensitive personal information, and hence lack detailed commit history. <br/>
 Contact any one of us for details if necessary.

-In this course, which is one of the courses of all time, we finish a project which is one of the projects of all time.
+In this course, which is one of the courses of all time, we finished a project which is one of the projects of all time.

 ## Prerequisites
 This application requires Java 17 or later.
 There has been notable GUI slowdowns with certain versions of JDK 17 on Windows - please grab the [Amazon Correto JDK](https://docs.aws.amazon.com/corretto/latest/corretto-17-ug/downloads-list.html) if the UI is very sluggish.